How to Get Rid of Eastern Tent Caterpillars

 Eastern tent caterpillars lay eggs in host trees from January through March.
 Eggs begin hatching in early spring, and the larvae feed and develop into adults over the next few months.
 Adult moths begin laying new batches of eggs in the summer and continue through fall and early winter.

 Since eggs are dormant during winter, you can spray trees with an oil to smother the eggs.
-Safer®Brand BioNEEM® is a natural neem oil concentrate that kills the eggs of a variety of insect pests, including caterpillars.
+Safer®Brand BioNEEM® is a neem oil concentrate that kills the eggs of a variety of insect pests, including caterpillars.
 This product works by disrupting the insect’s hormonal balance, so they are killed before they molt into their life stage.
 BioNEEM® contains azadirachtin, which is a natural Insect Growth Regulator extracted from the neem seed.

-If you don’t start controlling the caterpillars while they are dormant, you can also use a natural spray such as Safer®Brand Caterpillar Killer that kills pests at all stages of development.
-This product is a natural method of getting rid of caterpillar infestations.
+If you don’t start controlling the caterpillars while they are dormant, you can also use a spray such as Safer®Brand Caterpillar Killer that kills pests at all stages of development.
+This product is a method of getting rid of caterpillar infestations.
 Caterpillar Killer contains Bacillus thuringiensis var. kurstaki, a natural ingredient that doesn’t harm people, birds or other animals.
 However, it does kill caterpillars within a few days.

 This product is ideal for: